The Philosophy of Names -- Names As Indicators (And Subcategory on Names)

 When I was a Tom, come to think of it, life was a bit different.
 Many things ended so quickly, mostly relationships with others.
 The vast connections I had with people throughout my life, have been vanished, and I eventually became a loner, a hermit, to this day.
 I was more innocent was well, to the point of seeing my innocence as inevitable because I have Asperger's syndrome.
 However, I now know that spectrum-related disorders are not necessarily disabilities, even if necessarily different ways some brains work.
 We can't therefore say that a trait necessarily makes us disabled just because it alters our brains, as in the example of drinking coffee, which in my case, calms me.

 As for my "nemesis", Chen...
 Now that she's married, let's just say that her new surname now contradicts my former name.
 You will not know it from me.
 "Chen" means grace, and I am Avichen, or the so-called Master of Grace.
-Does it mean, that she is beneath me?
-A lesser grace?
+I enjoy dealing with life gracefully and not aggressively.

-My former master, the one whom I learned the basics of philosophizing, sees himself a common man, and indeed, his surname means, "A common person".
+My former master, the one whom I learned the basics of philosophizing, sees himself a common man, and indeed, he is a "A common person".
 You will not know his name from me as well.
 Perhaps this is why he finds so much comfort in anonymity, despite being a veteran philosophy professor.
 His adoration for laying low, quite saddens me, because I believe he can do so much more for the world.

 Now, with all of this in mind, my readers, I suggest looking at your own names, and consider the contents of this article.
 Perhaps you could then know yourselves better, as I did, with myself.